“It gives you an amazing feeling of being able to help someone in your neighbourhood.”

-How Compassionate Neighbours can support you or someone you know
+Compassionate Neighbours can support you or someone you know with:

-- Visit weekly for a chat, offering companionship and a listening ear
+- Weekly telephone calls, offering companionship and a listening ear

-- Help you, or someone you know, stay connected to your friends and the community
+- Staying connected to your friends and the community

 - Make a difference to people in the community who may be isolated due to long term/terminal health conditions

 - Meet new people and make new friends

 - Connect with and help others to connect with their local community

 - Learn new skills and have opportunities for further development

 - Be part of a wider network of Compassionate Neighbours